hargoniX/master/thesis/thesis.typ

   mkinv("Prop", Gamma) &= lambda (\_ : "Prop") . top \
 $
 If the invariant generator encounters a proposition, the proposition itself becomes the invariant.
-For inductive types, it utilizes the associated invariant.
+For inductive types, it utilizes the associated inductive invariant.
 For a function type, it requires the invariant of the co-domain type to hold if the invariants of all domain types hold.
-Lastly, for type variables it uses their associated predicate variable and propositions require no invariant at all.
+Lastly, for type variables it uses their associated predicate variable and $"Prop"$ requires no invariant at all.

 Equipped with all of this, we can now define the functions for removing dependent types from monoterms and monotypes.
 The key question here is where to place the invariants for restricting